 "This legitimizes [open-source software].
 Before, it was kind of like 'don't ask, don't tell.'
 People weren't asking about it and weren't using it because no one wanted to risk their careers on it," Stanco said.
 "We expect some of the conservative elements to become more aggressive about open-source."

-Stanco pointed to a study by the Mitre Corp., a not-for-profit IT service organization that manages
+Stanco pointed to a study by the Mitre Corp., a not-for-profit IT service organization that manages a DoD research and development center, on the use of free and open-source software in the DoD and what would happen if open-source was banned in the department.

 The report, released in January, points out that the use of open-source software is pretty prevalent in the DoD, in particular in infrastructure support, software development, security and research.
 The report said the DoD was especially dependent on open-source software for security, in particular because of its open nature and the ability of developers to rapidly fix vulnerabilities and respond to attacks.
 Banning open-source software would adversely impact network security and other areas, the report said.